 Property and equipment are stated at historical cost, less accumulated depreciation and impairment losses, if any.
 Historical cost includes expenditure that is directly attributable to the acquisition of the assets.
 Subsequent costs are included in an asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Commission and the cost of the item can be measured reliably.
-All other repairs and maintenance are charged to the statement of comprehensive income during the financial period in which they are incurred.

-b) Property and Equipment...continued
+b) Property and equipment...continued